 Macular degeneration is a deterioration of the central portion of the retina that causes poor central vision, and is the leading cause of impaired reading or detailed vision.
 Although macular degeneration causes distortion of central and color vision, side vision is not affected.
 Macular degeneration is often a natural result of the aging process and is most common in people over 60, but can appear as early as age 40.
 Occasionally, macular degeneration is caused by injury, infection, or inflammation.
 The disease may also be hereditary.

 There is no cure for macular degeneration.
-However, laser treatment can slow the progression.
+However, there are treatments can slow the progression.
 Several new treatments are currently awaiting FDA approval.

 Diabetic retinopathy is a complication of diabetes involving the blood vessels that nourish the retina of the eye, and the leading cause of blindness among adults.
 Approximately 25% of current diabetics have some form of the disease.
 Left untreated, diabetic retinopathy can result in severe visual loss, including blindness.
 Since there is no pain or other external symptoms, changes in the retina can go unnoticed unless detected by an eye examination by an eye specialist.
 All people diagnosed with diabetes are at risk.